 9. Elephants are like other mammals that carry their young in the womb and nurse them when they are born but are unlike other mammals since they carry their pregnancy for almost 2 years (an average of 22 months).

 10. Ostriches are the largest birds on earth but are incapable of flying, however, what they lost in flying, they made up for in running averaging speeds of up to 45 miles per hour and can run for 30 minutes at speeds of 30 miles per hour.

 Read Also: 20 Interesting Armadillo Facts

 11. Elephants have various capabilities and are equally good swimmers.
 Elephants have been found swimming miles away from the Indian Ocean.

 12. A giraffe the tallest animal on Earth and can reach heights of up to 5 meters.
-Giraffes also has the highest known blood pressure with values of up to 300 mmhg.
+Giraffes also have the highest known blood pressure with values of up to 300mmHg.

 13. Hippos have massive tongues measuring about 2 feet wide and is enclosed in a mouth that can open more than 4 feet wide.

 14. Most animals of Africa migrate in groups that are called different names, for instance, a group of hippos is regarded as a bloat, a group of hyenas is regarded as a cackle.
 Ambush or a streak is used to refer to a group of tigers.
 A group of elephants is called a parade.
 A tower refers to a group of giraffes, a group of rhinos is called a crash, a group of zebras is called a crossing while a group of gorillas is called a band.